temach/reports/FIA-Lab-4-dnssec.md

 Lifetimes are different for the same reason - if ZSK uses SHA1 then theoretically it is possible to compromise it (source: https://shattered.io/), so it must either use a more complex encryption or have a regular scheduled key rollover.

-However using different algorithms complicates the setup significantly and according to the wording in RFC 6840 (https://tools.ietf.org/html/rfc6840#section-5.11) the zone must be signed with each algorithm.
+However using different algorithms complicates the setup significantly and according to the RFC 6840 (https://tools.ietf.org/html/rfc6840#section-5.11) the zone must be signed with each algorithm.
 This is also discussed in RFC 4035.

 source: https://security.stackexchange.com/questions/80493/dnssec-does-the-algorithm-of-the-zsk-need-to-match-the-algorithm-of-the-ksk